IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 21. Topological Sort

 1. `Topological sort` can transfer a `directed graph` into a **linear** sort and check whether there is a circle.
 If there is a circle, meaning there is circular dependency, we can't do linear sort.
-2. Two steps of `topological sort`:
+2. Two steps of `topological sort (Kahn's Algorithm Edition (BFS))`:
     1. Find a `node` with indegree of `0` and add it to the result set.
-    2. Delete the `node` from the graph.
+    2. Delete the `node` from the graph and update the indegrees of the adjecent nodes.

 ### 22. Dijkstra Algorithm (Naive Edition)